Clubs’ Public Liability insurance

 Yes.
 You are required by law to have Employers Liability insurance for people who you employ.
 People who you normally think of as self-employed or volunteers may be considered as your employees for the purposes of Employers Liability insurance.
 What matters is the nature of your relationship with the people who work for you and the degree of control you have over the work they do.

-You may contact Towergate Insurance on 01926 439439 (email: email@example.com) for a no obligation quotation on any of these covers.
+You may contact Towergate Insurance on 01926 439439 or by email for a no obligation quotation on any of these covers.

 If however, the contractor were personally injured and decided to sue the club or a member for the injuries they have sustained, the policy would indemnify the club or club member for any liability (subject to policy coverage, terms and conditions)

-Does the policy cover clubs for the use of their equipment (Tables, Floodlights, nets and courts) by the nearby school to teach children T.T. as part of their educational curriculum?
+The policy covers clubs for the use of their equipment (tables, floodlights, nets and courts) by the nearby school to teach children table tennis as part of their educational curriculum?

 All Table Tennis England members are covered equally for home and away matches, including “member to member” liability.

-If the opposing team are a Table Tennis England affiliated club then their members will be similarly covered.
-If they are not Table Tennis England affiliated you should check that they have Public Liability insurance in place (a minimum limit of indemnity of £10,000,000 is recommended)
+If the opposing team is a Table Tennis England affiliated club then their members will be similarly covered.
+If they are not Table Tennis England affiliated you should check that they have Public Liability insurance in place (a minimum limit of indemnity of £10,000,000 is recommended).

-Any claims for injury or damage arising out of the club’s negligence would be covered by the TTE Sports liability insurance.
+Any claims for injury or damage arising out of the club’s negligence would be covered by the TTE Clubs and Leagues Liability insurance.
 Please see comments above regarding maintenance of equipment.
 We recommend that you ask for evidence of their public liability insurance, in case they damage your equipment (or injure your members).

 The claims documentation is restricted to Table Tennis England members only.
-In order to access the insurance documentation, please log-in to your membership account
+In order to access the insurance documentation, please login to the Membership Benefits area.